 Analyzing Boeing's Unusual Options Activity

-On Thursday, shares of Boeing (NYSE:BA) saw unusual options activity.
-After the option alert, the stock price moved down to $251.87.
+Shares of Boeing (NYSE:BA) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $236.24.

 - Sentiment: BEARISH